cal127/efw/README.md

 __Usage:__

 To use, copy the demo folder, rename it to your project name, open 'composer.json' and delete the packages you won't need, then run 'composer install' to install the packages and dependencies into the vendor folder.
 Install composer first if it's not already installed.

 Configure the conf/conf.yml file

+You can also create a conf/conf.php file to be executed during boot

+Copy the 'messaround' executable to your project root folder

 __Features:__